shopware5/devdocs/source/developers-guide/rest-api/index.md

 ## Introduction

 The following page of the devdocs covers the REST API.
 By using the REST API, shop owners can grant access to almost all data stored in their shop to 3rd party applications.
 It also allows direct manipulation of the shop data, regardless of the application or system used.

 ## Basic Settings

 To enable access to the REST API, the shop owner must authorize one (or more) users in the Shopware backend.

-Simply open the Shopware backend and open the `User Administration` window, under `Settings`.
+Simply open the Shopware backend and open the
+`User Administration` window, under `Settings`.
 From the list of existing users displayed on this window, select `Edit` for the desired user and mark the `enabled` checkbox in the `API Access` section.

 You will get a randomly generated API access key, which needs to be included in your API requests for authentication.
 After clicking `Save`, the changes will take effect.
-If the edited user is currently logged in, you might need to empty the backend cache, and then log out an log in for your changes to take effect.
+If the edited user is currently logged in, you might need to clear the backend cache, and then log out an log in for your changes to take effect.

 ## List of API Resources

 The API has multiple resources, each responsible for managing a specific data type.
 These resources can be found in the `engine/Shopware/Controllers/Api/` directory of your Shopware installation.
-Each resource has a correspondent URI, and supports a different set of operations.
+Each resource has a correspondent URI and supports a different set of operations.

 To get more details about the data provided by each specified resource, click on its name.